Towards Data-efficient Customer Intent Recognition with Prompt-based Learning Paradigm: Methodology and Experimental Setup

 \subsection{Evaluation Metrics}

-We evaluate the effectiveness of the prompt-learning pipeline for text classification using accuracy and macro F1-score.
+We evaluate the effectiveness of the prompt-based learning pipeline with classic text classification metrics, which are accuracy and macro F1-score.
 Accuracy provides a direct measure of model performance by comparing the number of correct predictions with the total number of samples.
-On the other hand, macro F1-score takes into account the performance of the model for each class individually, making it a reliable metric especially for imbalanced datasets.
+On the other hand, macro F1-score takes into account the performance of the model for each class individually, making it another reliable metric especially for imbalanced datasets.
 Detailed definitions and formulas for these metrics can be found in the Appendix \ref{appendix:metrics-details}.